Joshuajaeger/Joshuajaeger.github.io/_posts/2022-07-09-openscience.md

 ---
 **Should Knowledge Be Free?**

-In the following video, "Medlife Crisis" takes a critical look at current publication practices in the research field (industry!): https://www.youtube.com/watch?v=PriwCi6SzLo
+In the following video, "Medlife Crisis" takes a critical look at current publication practices in the research field (industry!): <a href="https://www.youtube.com/watch?v=PriwCi6SzLo">Click here for video</a>

 Thank you for this engaging input!